cgoldammer/bikelanes/docs/report.md

 1. [The official NYC bike lane map](https://www.nyc.gov/html/dot/html/bicyclists/bikemaps.shtml)
 2. [Types of bike lanes](https://nacto.org/publication/urban-bikeway-design-guide/bike-lanes/)

-These are egregious cases, but what is the average experience along bike lanes?
+What is the *average* experience along bike lanes?
 To find out, let's look at some pictures: Are they protected?
 Are there dangers on the road?
-You can also find the pictures [on a map. **Warning: 20MB download**!](https://cgoldammer.github.io/bikelanes/map.html)
+You can also find the pictures [on a map. **Warning: 20MB download**!](https://cgoldammer.github.io/bikelanes/map.html).

+For a quick summary (see [data](https://github.com/cgoldammer/bikelanes/blob/master/analysis.ipynb)) on my sample of about 800 images of bike lanes: Obstructions tend to be low for bike lanes that are protected (either through stone or parking).
+For standard bike lanes, obstructions are much more common, with an 11% chance (per block) of being obstructed by a standing car and an 8% of being blocked by a moving car.
+And the  notorious sharrows show the expected pattern with a 23% of being blocked by a moving car.

 As of 2023, NYC has 994 miles of bike lanes, with strong difference by borough, e.g. protected paths are  most prominent in Manhattan: